qiskit-community/spank-plugins/docs/overview.md

 https://slurm.schedmd.com/spank.html

 ### Spank quantum plugin
-A plugin in slurm that manages the operation of quantum jobs in slurm.
-It handles slurm resources related to quantum and is configured so that jobs can execute on Quantum Computers.
+A plugin in Slurm that manages the operation of quantum jobs in Slurm.
+It handles Slurm resources related to quantum and is configured so that jobs can execute on Quantum Computers.

 ### Qiskit primitives (Sampler and Estimator)
 The two most common tasks for quantum computers are sampling quantum states and calculating expectation values.
 These tasks motivated the design of the Qiskit primitives: `Estimator` and `Sampler`.